2025 Northwestern Wildcats football team

-The 2025 Northwestern Wildcats football team represents Northwestern University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
-They are led by third-year head coach David Braun.
-The team will play five of its seven home games at a temporary facility constructed at the university's Martin Stadium, with two home games being played at Wrigley Field (the home of the Chicago Cubs) while a permanent replacement for the former Ryan Field is built.
+The 2025 Northwestern Wildcats football team represented Northwestern University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+They were led by third-year head coach David Braun.
+The team played five of its seven home games at a temporary facility constructed at the university's Martin Stadium, with two home games being played at Wrigley Field (the home of the Chicago Cubs) while a permanent replacement for the former Ryan Field is built.